cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 > **Reattach and Debug**: Simply reattach debugger to running Debug Docker image.
 In case Debug image needs to be manually started as container, the following command can be used:
 `bash ./stack.sh start <STACK_NAME> --debug-port <PORT from .vscode/port.txt>`

-> **Update JPSRM and Build and Debug**: Updated StackClient py4jps resource and build the Debug Docker image (incl. pushing to ghcr.io) and deploy it as new container (incl. creation of new `.vscode/port.txt` file)

 &nbsp;